tjarkvandemerwe/tidyprompt/README.md

 #> --- Sending request to LLM provider (llama3.1:8b): ---
 #> Hi there!
 #> --- Receiving response from LLM provider: ---
-#> It's nice to meet you.
-Is there something I can help you with, or would you like to chat?
+#> How's your day going so far?
+Is there something I can help you with or would you like to chat?
-#> [1] "It's nice to meet you.
-Is there something I can help you with, or would you like to chat?"
+#> [1] "How's your day going so far?
+Is there something I can help you with or would you like to chat?"
 ```

 `add_text` is a simple example of a prompt wrap.
 It simply adds some